thriveweb/great-start-elc/content/pages/faqs.md

 accordionSection:
   - accordion:
       - content: >-
-          Yes, we have a funded four-year-old kindergarten program and employ a kindergarten teacher who holds a Bachelor of Education.
-Our Kindergarten programs are the same as at council run kindergartens and private schools.
-The difference is we operate from 7am to 6pm Monday to Friday and are open 52 weeks a year and open all school holidays;
-          catering to all family and work situations.
-        title: >-
-          Do you have a funded four-year-old kindergarten program at your centres with a qualified Kindergarten Teacher?
-      - content: "Our curriculums are play-based, emergent learning curriculums and embrace the philosophy of Reggio Emilia.
-Our educators are constantly updating their programs based on the children’s interests. \_We also embrace the Victorian and National Early Years Learning Frameworks."
-        title: What is your centre’s curriculum based on?
-      - content: >-
           We do not have a minimum number of days to attend.
 But we do recommend a minimum two-day enrolment per child.
 Attending for two days or more per week allows your child to settle in quickly, build strong